Skip to next element

 White Gold vs Imitations

-Imitation white gold, on the other hand, may utilize materials like brass, copper, or aluminum instead of precious metals to create a similar appearance at a lower cost.
-In some cases, these imitations may be coated with a thin layer of gold- a technique known as gold plating or vermeil.
-Vermeil specifically refers to a gold-plated layer on a sterling silver base.
-While these imitations can be visually appealing, they generally lack the durability and value of genuine white gold.
+Imitation white gold uses materials like brass, copper, or aluminum to mimic the look at a lower cost.
+Some imitations have a thin gold layer through gold plating or vermeil.
+This uses a gold-plated sterling silver base.
+While these imitations look appealing, they lack the durability and value of genuine white gold.

 Frequently Asked Questions